Arunbalekai18/QueueCare/README.md

 # 🏥 QueueCare | Patient Queue Management System

-QueueCare is a premium, real-time patient queue management system designed to eliminate waiting room congestion and enhance patient comfort.
+QueueCare is a real-time patient queue management system designed to eliminate waiting room congestion and enhance patient comfort.
 Patients scan a QR code at the clinic kiosk, check in on their mobile phones, track their live slot dynamically, and receive automated SMS updates when their turn is near.

 📱 Patient Check-in: /
 📺 TV Monitor (waiting room display): /monitor